eryjus/century-os/README.md

 1) I am a road bicyclist.
 In the US, the bicycling version of a marathon is called a century -- 100 miles at a time.
 No, I have no aspirations to ride in the TDF.
 2) I expect this OS to take at least 100 years to complete.

 Since this OS will be available for others to review and possibly glean nuggets of information.
 I do not represent my code as the ideal solution for anything.
 If you have feedback for me, please feel free to e-mail me at hobbyos@eryjus.com.
 Take a look at [my journal](./JOURNAL.md) if you haven't already.
+I have also included the [original journal from century](./JOURNAL-century.md) so that this project is complete.

 As a result putting my own development stages in display in a public repository, I plan to provide smaller commits to my public repository.
 The hope behind the large number of smaller commits is that other readers can observe the evolution of development.
 OS development is a large project and many do not know what order to take tasks in.
 The public repository documents my own development path and changes in direction.